direct-connect/protocols/nmdc/nmdc.md

 $MultiConnectToMe remote_nick sender_ip:sender_port
 ```

 This command is a client side command to take advantage of hub linking feature in the NeoModus Direct Connect Hub software.
-When a local client sends `$MultiConnectToMe` to the hub, it is forwarded on to every hub which is linked to by UDP, as in the `$Search` hub<->hub protocol command.
+When a local client sends `$MultiConnectToMe` to the hub, it is forwarded on to every hub which is linked to by UDP, as in the [`$Search`](#search) hub<->hub protocol command.

-This command is used in conjunction with $MultiSearch.
+This command is used in conjunction with [`$MultiSearch`](#multisearch).

 This support was problematic, as the NeoModus Direct Connect Hub did not provide a way to indicate that it was part of a link, and further did not provide the ability to broadcast joins and parts of remote users.
 Some implementations would send `$MultiConnectToMe` commands even when the remote user was offline.